 The wealth profile square gives us the relationship between the eight wealth profiles.
 If you are highest in intuitive thinking, you will find you have one of the profiles located at the top of the square: Mechanic, Creator or Star.
-If you are highest in sensory thinking, you will likely be one of the profiles at the bottom of the square: Accumulator, Trader or Dealmaker.
+If you are global language of entrepreneurship highest in sensory thinking, you will likely be one of the profiles at the bottom of the square: Accumulator, Trader or Dealmaker.